PLangHQ/plang/Documentation/Identity.md

 - Removes Man in the Middle attacks (MITM), as the signature not only proves the `%Identity%` but also that the content hasn't been manipulated.

 As you dig deeper and use plang more, you will be surprised by all the benefits of having the `%Identity%` created by the user.

+## Weakness
+There is only one weakness.
+That is if somebody can access your private key, then that person can act as you.

+Since it is only one weakness, it is possible to implement extreme measures to protect it.

+Mobile phones have for example extremly high security to store you private key, where you need the device, bio and pin code to get data signed with it.
+This can be taken even further with dongles, multiple signature, and other offline devices.

+> It should be noted that plang does not implement any security measure as of version 0.1 and the private key is stored in clear text on the computer.
+This will of course be fixed in future versions.

 ## Want to Dig Deeper, Want to Use `%Identity%`?